Always ad-free

 Audio clip from the film Waste Land used by permission from Almega Projects Ltd. Excerpt of Ubi Caritas, as sung by Vox Clamantis, used by permission.

 Background and theme music recorded by Vivian Thomson (piano), James C. Thomson (violin, viola, and harpsichord), Ken Landis, (organ), and Fred Hyde (harpsichord), and composed by Anonymous (Oh Shenandoah, arr.
 Keith Jarrett), Harold Arlen/Yip Harburg (Somewhere Over the Rainbow, arr.
 Keith Jarrett), J. S. Bach (Violin sonatas in e minor and G major, Prelude and Fugue XXII in b flat minor), William Bolcom (Graceful Ghost), Leslie Bricusse and Anthony Newley (Pure Imagination), Hoagy Carmichael (I Get Along Without You Very Well, arr.
 Claus Ogerman), François Couperin (Les Barricades Mistérieuses), Duke Ellington (Things Ain't What They Used to Be, arr.
-Keith Jarrett), Percy Grainger (Irish Tune, My Robin is to the Greenwood Gone, Shepherd's Hey), Edvard Grieg (Little Bird, Volksweise), Georg Frideric Handel (Sonata in D Major), Scott Joplin (Solace), Jerome Kern (Smoke Gets in Your Eyes), Joseph Kosma and Johnny Mercer (Autumn Leaves), and Maurice Ravel (Pavane pour une Infante Défunte), Antonio Vivaldi (Sonata in d minor)
+Keith Jarrett), Percy Grainger (Irish Tune, My Robin is to the Greenwood Gone, Shepherd's Hey), Edvard Grieg (Little Bird, Volksweise), Dave Grusin (Ray's Blues), Georg Frideric Handel (Sonata in D Major), Scott Joplin (Solace), Jerome Kern (Smoke Gets in Your Eyes), Joseph Kosma and Johnny Mercer (Autumn Leaves), and Maurice Ravel (Pavane pour une Infante Défunte), Antonio Vivaldi (Sonata in d minor)

 The Meaning of Green is an independent production of Cedar Closet Studios, Silver Spring, Maryland.